Inequality in Hollywood: History of racial inequality in Hollywood

-According to the Writers Guild of America's 2016 Hollywood Writer's Report, race is a bigger factor in pay disparity than gender, putting minority women—even at the top levels—at the greatest disadvantage.
-The report also states that white men earned a median of $133,500 in 2014, whereas women collectively made a median of $118,293 and non-white writers even less: $100,649.
-Although the Guild declined to provide specific data for women of color, Asian writers collectively earned a median of $115,817; black writers $99,440 and Latino writers $84,200.
-The median earnings for Native American writers was $152,500, but there were only five employed Native scribes in 2014.
+According to the Writers Guild of America's 2016 Hollywood Writer's Report, race is a bigger factor in pay disparity than gender, with minority women having lower earnings even at the top levels.
+The report also states that white men earned a median of $133,500 in 2014, whereas women earned a median of $118,293 and non-white writers earned a median of $100,649.
+Although the Guild declined to provide specific data for women of color, Asian writers collectively earned a median of $115,817; black writers earned $99,440, and Latino writers earned $84,200.
+The median earnings for Native American writers were $152,500, but only five Native American writers were employed in 2014.